| | How do COBRA and Medicare Interact?

 to terminate covered dependent’s coverage; therefore there they should not

+experience a loss of coverage.
 If a COBRA Participant becomes Entitled to

 Medicare, you will want to remove them from continuation coverage.
 Follow the